-We provide free courses and social groups for anyone in the area over 18 who may be affected directly or indirectly by mental ill health.
-So whether you are suffering yourself, or perhaps you are a carer or a family member who would like to know more about mental health.
-However you are affected, we can help.
+We provide free workshops and social groups for anyone in the area aged 18 or over who may be affected directly or indirectly by mental health or wellbeing challenges.
+Everyone is welcome and everyone is a participant.
+So whether you are struggling yourself, or perhaps you are a carer, family member or professional who would like to know more about mental health and wellbeing, we can help.

 This is at the heart of the Recovery College and supports a diverse perspective on living with mental health challenges.

 Charlie started with Compass in 2023 and is delighted to be working with an such a fantastic and exciting organisation.
 Charlie is passionate about mental health and has master’s degree in occupational therapy and an undergraduate degree in psychology.
 She is dedicated to making a meaningful difference to people’s lives and has practiced in a variety of mental health settings including Hospitals, Day Hospitals, a Mental Health Integrated Community Service (MHICS), and a Crisis Resolution and Home Treatment team.
 She greatly values group work and is keen to oversee and be involved in the coproduction and co-facilitation of workshops.

 She is enthusiastic about preventative work and is eager to build on the strengths of the team to support Compass to grow and thrive.
 Outside of work, Charlie enjoys being physically active and exploring nature.
 She loves countryside walks, cycling and spending time with family and friends.

 Mauricha has been part of the Compass Recovery College since it was created in 2015 and has seen it continue to flourish and provide support over the years.
 With a background in care and public services, Mauricha is responsible for ensuring the smooth running of the college and supporting the wider team.
 She enjoys drinking tea, Zumba classes and taking long weekend walks with her family, friends and dog, Pip.